 The good news is that this is possible!
 Some trigger point therapy and prevention you can try at home includes:

 - Regular stretching and exercise

 - Quality sleep

 - Nutritious diet

-Trigger points may be small, but they can cause a huge amount of pain.
+Trigger points may be small, but they can cause a huge amount of pain and discomfort.
 Luckily, you can experience lasting relief with trigger point massage.

 If you’ve recently been in a car accident, trigger point massage can work in conjunction with your chiropractic care, helping to heal your entire body.

 If you’ve been struggling with pain from a muscle knot or trigger point, schedule an appointment with one of the four massage therapists at Oviedo Chiropractic.
 Our therapists are well-versed in a variety of massage techniques to treat trigger point, whiplash, and any number of injuries.